dotnet/AspNetCore.Docs/aspnetcore/azure/devops/deploying-to-app-service.md

     Wait while Azure builds and deploys the app.

 6. To verify that V3 has been deployed to the staging slot, open two browser windows.
 In one window, navigate to the original web app URL.
 In the other window, navigate to the staging web app URL.
-The production URL renders V2 of the app.
-The staging URL renders V3 of the app.
+The production URL serves V2 of the app.
+The staging URL serves V3 of the app.

     ![Comparing the browser windows](./media/deploying-to-app-service/ready-to-swap.png)